d3ska/d3ska.github.io/_posts/2021-08-15-spring-bean-scopes.md

   - Bean Scopes
 ---

-#### The scope defines the runtime context within which the bean instance is available.
+#### Bean Scopes Define the Runtime Context Availability

-The latest version of the Spring framework defines 6 types of scopes:
+The latest version of the Spring framework defines 6 types of bean scopes:

 * singleton.
 * prototype.